ROCm/HIP/docs/sphinx/hip_logging.md

 ## HIP Logging Level:

-By Default, HIP logging is disabled, it can be enabled via environment setting,
+By default, HIP logging is disabled, it can be enabled via an environment variable,
   - AMD_LOG_LEVEL

 The value of the setting controls different logging level,